celo-org/docs/docs/celo-codebase/protocol/identity/encrypted-cloud-backup.md

 ---
+title: PEAR 🍐
+---

-title: Pin/Password Encrypted Account Recovery (PEAR 🍐)
+Pin/Password Encrypted Account Recovery.

 ---

 Secure and reliable account key backups are critical to the experience of non-custodial wallets, and Celo more generally.